Benefits of Membership

 All fees are annual.

-There are eight categories of membership available:
+There are nine categories of membership available:

 |1||UK full membership, which includes a personal subscription to the British Journal of Criminology (BJC) & the Society's Journal Criminology and Criminal Justice (CCJ).||£88.50|

 |2||UK full student membership or fully retired can enjoy membership inclusive of a personal subscription to the BJC & CCJ.||£76.50|

 |3||UK associate (part-time PhD student membership or associate retired or those not in full-time employment membership) includes a subscription to the Society Journal CCJ.||£48.50|

 |4||Overseas Full Membership (Economic North), which includes a personal subscription to the BJC and CCJ.||£99.00|

 |5||Overseas Full Membership (Economic South), which includes a personal subscription to the BJC and CCJ.||£70.00|